Mixtures of Gaussian Process Experts with SMC$^2$: Numerical examples

 Due to the important role of the partition on predictions, we study and visualize uncertainty in the clustering $C$ by constructing the posterior similarity matrix (PSM) \citep{Gadd:2020}.
 The PSM is an $N$ by $N$ matrix, whose elements represent the posterior probability that two data points are clustered together, i.e. the $ii'$th element is given by $p( c_i = c_{i'} \mid X, Y)$, which is approximated by the weighted average across the particles of the indicators that $c_i$ and $c_{i'}$ belong to the same expert.
-For the synthetic data sets, Figures \ref{im:stationaryDensityPSM}--\ref{im:nonstationaryDensityPSM} illustrate the posterior for the number of non-empty experts (middle column) and the posterior similarity matrices (right column) in comparison to the predicitive density (left column), with rows correpsonding to different values of the Dirichlet concentration parameter $\alpha=0.1,1,K/2$.
+For the synthetic data sets, Figures \ref{im:stationaryDensityPSM}--\ref{im:nonstationaryDensityPSM} illustrate the posterior for the number of non-empty experts (middle column) and the posterior similarity matrices (right column) in comparison to the highest density region (left column), with rows corresponding to different values of the Dirichlet concentration parameter $\alpha=0.1,1,K/2$.
+The posterior similarity matrices also show how concentrated the sampled partitions $C_j$ are with a lack of more uncertain gray areas in the PSM showing a more concentrated estimate for the partition.
 A smaller value of $\alpha$ encourages sparsity and fewer clusters.
 In particular, when $\alpha$ is small, we obtain larger clusters, and thus increased computational complexity, but smoother estimates.
 On the other hand, when $\alpha$ is large, we obtain more clusters of small sizes and reduced computational costs, but estimates tend to be less smooth.
 In general, we recommend selecting $K$ to be large enough (an upper bound on the number of clusters) and choosing $\alpha$ to balance computational cost and smoothness in the estimates.